cbrownstein-lambda/lambda-kb-articles/configure-bios-multi-gpu.md

      Then run `sudo update-grub`.

-1. Make sure that the NVIDIA `peermem` kernel module is loaded.
+1. Make sure that the
+   [nvidia-peermem kernel module](http://download.nvidia.com/XFree86/Linux-x86_64/470.42.01/README/nvidia-peermem.html) is loaded.
+To do  this, run the following command:

+       sudo modprobe nvidia-peermem